Sp2000/colplus-portal-components/README.md

 4. `pathToDataset` - (Optional, only relevant for datasets compiled from other source datasets) The local path to the source dataset page of your website (for links in the taxon tree to point towards).
 5. `showTreeOptions` - (Optional) show toggles for extinct taxa and info (estimates, providers etc)
 6. `linkToSpeciesPage`- (Optional) when the searchbox finds a species or infraspecific taxon, jump directly to the taxon page rather than opening the tree
+7. `citation` - (Optional) either "top" or "bottom" include the neccessary dataset citation above or below the tree component

 ```
 <div id="tree"></div> <!- Dom element for the tree to attach to -->